FGAA-FPN: Foreground-Guided Angle-Aware Feature Pyramid Network for Oriented Object Detection: Proposed Method

 \subsubsection{Calibrated Foreground-Aware Modulation}

 The foreground probability map $M_i$ provides spatial cues indicating potential object regions.
 However, directly using $M_i$ for feature modulation may lead to unstable optimization or overly aggressive suppression of ambiguous regions.
-To address this issue, FGFM introduces a calibrated foreground-aware modulation mechanism that adaptively refines foreground confidence and generates channel-aware modulation weights.
+This issue is particularly relevant under weak box-level supervision, where the foreground target only provides coarse objectness cues rather than pixel-accurate boundaries.
+Therefore, FGFM introduces a calibrated foreground-aware modulation mechanism that refines the predicted confidence map and converts it into channel-aware modulation weights.

 \textbf{Foreground Confidence Calibration (FCC)} is introduced to calibrate the predicted foreground probability map $M_i \in [0,1]^{1 \times H_i \times W_i}$ by a learnable function, which adjusts the response distribution while preserving training flexibility.
 The calibrated foreground map is defined as